canjs/can-stache-element/docs/can-stache-define-element.md

   ```
   @codepen

-  To create a component instance, either:
+  To create an element instance, either:

   - Write the element tag and [can-stache-bindings bindings] in a [can-stache] template like:
     ```html
     <count-er count:from="5"/>
     ```
-  - Write the component tag in an HTML page:
+  - Write the element tag in an HTML page:
     ```html
     <count-er></count-er>
     ```